 Wheelchair Accessible Bathroom

 The bathroom was accessed through a sliding door.
-The turn into the bathroom was a little tight for my wheelchair, but my amazing driving skills managed.
+The turn into the bathroom was a little tight for my wheelchair, but it was manageable.
 Once inside the bathroom, I found there was enough space for what I needed.

 The toilet was set at a good height with a pull-down grab bar on one side and the toilet roll holder positioned at a lower height, within reach.